directory

 Through Ophelia we witness Hamlet's evolution, or de-evolution into a man convinced that all women are whores; that the women who seem most pure are inside black with corruption and sexual desire.
 And if women are harlots, then they must have their procurers.
 Gertrude has been made a whore by Claudius, and Ophelia has been made a whore by her father.
 In Act II, Polonius makes arrangements to use the alluring Ophelia to discover why Hamlet is behaving so curiously.
 Hamlet is not in the room but it seems obvious from the following lines that he has overheard Polonius trying to use his daughter's charms to suit his underhanded purposes.
 In Hamlet's distraught mind, there is no gray area: Polonius prostitutes his daughter.
 And Hamlet tells Polonius so to his face, labeling him a "fishmonger" (despite the fact that Polonius cannot decipher the meaning behind Hamlet's words).
 As Kay Stanton argues in her essay Hamlet's Whores:

-But, to the rest of us, Ophelia represents something very different.
-To those who are not blinded by hurt and rage, Ophelia is the epitome of goodness.
-Very much like Gertrude, young Ophelia is childlike and naive.
-Unlike Queen Gertrude, Ophelia has good reason to be unaware of the harsh realities of life.
+To the rest of us, Ophelia represents something very different.
+To outside observers, Ophelia is the epitome of goodness.
+Like Gertrude, young Ophelia is childlike and naive.
+But unlike Queen Gertrude, Ophelia has good reason to be unaware of the harsh realities of life.
 She is very young, and has lost her mother, possibly at birth.
 Her father, Polonius, and brother, Laertes, love Ophelia tremendously, and have taken great pains to shelter her.
-She is not involved with matters of state; she spends her days no doubt engaged in needlepoint and flower gathering.
+She is not involved with matters of state; she spends her days engaged in needlepoint and flower gathering.
 She returns the love shown to her by Polonius and Laertes tenfold, and couples it with complete and unwavering loyalty.
 "Her whole character is that of simple unselfish affection" (Bradley 130).
 Even though her love for Hamlet is strong, she obeys her father when he tells her not to see Hamlet again or accept any letters that Hamlet writes.
 Her heart is pure, and when she does do something dishonest, such as tell Hamlet that her father has gone home when he is really behind the curtain, it is out of genuine fear.
 Ophelia clings to the memory of Hamlet treating her with respect and tenderness, and she defends him and loves him to the very end despite his brutality.
 She is incapable of defending herself, but through her timid responses we see clearly her intense suffering:

 Hamlet: You should not have believed me...I loved you not.